pharmaverse/admiral/README.md

 We will provide:

-* A toolbox of re-usable functions and utilities to create ADaM datasets using R scripts in a modular manner (an "opinionated" design strategy)
+* A toolbox of re-usable functions and utilities to create ADaM datasets using R scripts in a modular manner (an "opinionated" design strategy).
 * Pharmaceutical communities and companies are encouraged to contribute to `{admiral}` following the provided programming strategy and modular approach
-* Functions that are comprehensively documented and tested, including example calls---these are all listed in the [Reference section](https://pharmaverse.github.io/admiral/reference/index.html)
+* Functions that are comprehensively documented and tested, including example calls---these are all listed in the [Reference section](https://pharmaverse.github.io/admiral/reference/index.html).
-* Vignettes on how to create ADSL, BDS and OCCDS datasets, including example scripts
+* Vignettes on how to create ADSL, BDS and OCCDS datasets, including example scripts.
-* Vignettes for ADaM dataset specific functionality (i.e. dictionary coding, date imputation, SMQs ...)
+* Vignettes for ADaM dataset specific functionality (i.e. dictionary coding, date imputation, SMQs ...).

 ## The {admiral} Family of Packages

 There are three types of packages in the `{admiral}` family:

-* Core package---one package containing all core functions required to create ADaMs, usable by any company (i.e. general derivations, utility functions and checks for ADSL, OCCDS and BDS)
+* Core package---one package containing all core functions required to create ADaMs, usable by any company (i.e. general derivations, utility functions and checks for ADSL, OCCDS and BDS).
-* TA (Therapeutic Area) package extensions---one package per TA with functions that are specific to algorithms and requirements for that particular TA (e.g. [`{admiralonco}`](https://pharmaverse.github.io/admiralonco/))
+* TA (Therapeutic Area) package extensions---one package per TA with functions that are specific to algorithms and requirements for that particular TA (e.g. [`{admiralonco}`](https://pharmaverse.github.io/admiralonco/)).
-* Company package extensions---specific needs and plug-ins for the company, such as access to metadata (e.g. `{admiralroche}` or `{admiralgsk}`)
+* Company package extensions---specific needs and plug-ins for the company, such as access to metadata (e.g. `{admiralroche}` or `{admiralgsk}`).

 ## Related Packages